-- The District ended the year with a fund balance of \$1,060,206, an increase of \$71,665 from the prior year.
-Of that amount, \$375,000 is committed for budget stabilization, \$100,000 is committed for capital improvements at Huichica Creek Sustainable Agriculture Demonstration Vineyard (Vineyard), and \$300 is restricted for imprest cash, leaving \$584,906 available for general District operations. - The District received \$402,920 from county-collected property taxes, an increase of \$10,297 from the prior year.
-The District matched property tax revenue with other funding sources (grants, intergovernmental contracts, direct donations) at a ratio of 4 to 1. - The USDA Natural Resources Conservation Service (NRCS) cooperates with and furnishes assistance to the District through several agreements.
+- The District ended the year with a fund balance of \$1,204,236, an increase of \$144,030 from the prior year.
+Of that amount, \$375,000 is committed for budget stabilization and \$300 is restricted for imprest cash, leaving \$828,936 available for general District operations. - The District received \$423,437 from county-collected property taxes, an increase of \$20,517 from the prior year.
+The District matched property tax revenue with other funding sources (grants, intergovernmental contracts, direct donations) at a ratio of 5 to 1. - The USDA Natural Resources Conservation Service (NRCS) cooperates with and furnishes assistance to the District through several agreements.
 This fiscal year the District began working on a new Unfunded Cooperative Agreement for vehicle and space sharing with NRCS.
 The District is provided the use of NRCS vehicles for project activities, and NRCS pays for some of the District's office rent, materials, and equipment.
-Additionally, District staff increase the NRCS capacity to meet growing client demand for post-fire recovery assistance, conservation planning, and conservation practice implementation. - The District received \$484,304 in revenue from contracts with the County of Napa, Napa County Flood Control and Water Conservation District, City of Napa, City of St. Helena, and other local agencies to provide a range of biological, environmental, and educational services in Napa County. - The District continued to manage its 20-acre Vineyard located in the Carneros region of southern Napa County.
-A combination of smoke taint and frost damage resulted in a total loss of wine grapes intended for harvest, and a crop insurance claim of \$37,450 was paid to the District by American AgCredit.
-No wine grapes were harvested or sold.
-The District retained the services of Agri-Comm Appraisal, LLC to appraise the Vineyard property and complete an in-depth highest and best use analysis.
-The District also retained the services of Terra Firma Surveys, Inc. to establish the property lines at the Vineyard property.
-The District undertook a planning process with the Board of Directors, staff, and community partners to develop a strategic direction for the future of the Vineyard.
-The process concluded with the Board's decision to formally request ideas from community partners for collaborative use of the property within established guidelines.
+Additionally, District staff increase the NRCS capacity to meet growing client demand for post-fire recovery assistance, conservation planning, and conservation practice implementation. - The District received \$406,170 in revenue from contracts with the County of Napa, Napa County Flood Control and Water Conservation District, City of Napa, City of St. Helena, and other local agencies to provide a range of biological, environmental, and educational services in Napa County. - The District continued to manage its 20-acre Huichica Creek Vineyard (HCV) property located in the Carneros region of southern Napa County.
+Due to continuing declines in grapevine health and vigor, 9.6 acres of vines and related infrastructure were removed, leaving about 2.5 acres of healthier vines as well as cider apples in production.
+The Board took action to release the commitment to available fund balance of the \$100,000 committed to HCV improvements.
+At the Board's direction, staff will request ideas from community partners for collaborative use of the property within established guidelines, and generally explore a range of options for future uses of the property. - A few personnel changes were made in this fiscal year.
+The District hired a Principal Program Manager for its Forestry Program, which became its third supervisory position.
+The District also developed new career pathways opportunities.
+It was awarded its first GrizzlyCorps member (an AmeriCorps program member) for service year 2022-2023, and it developed the Teen Conservation Internship program to be launched in school year 2022-2023.